chingc/demo-github-actions/README.md

-# Demo: GitHub Actions
+# GitHub Actions

-A collection of GitHub Actions workflows where I demonstrate various capabilities and features.
+A collection of GitHub Actions workflows demonstrating various capabilities and features.

 They serve as a quickstart and reference for my future self.
 Each are described below.